In a crowded market of urethane products, Varathane and Minwax shine as the go-to names for wood finishing.

 They have a full range of aerosols, water-based wood stains finishes, oil based stain, and the trademarked Polycrylic, which many woodworkers use interchangeably with water-based polyurethane.

 Besides, they also manufacture quality wood filler, pre-stain wood conditioners.
 However, can I screw into wood filler?
 While it is possible to do so, wood filler may not provide the same structural integrity as solid wood.
-Therefore, it is generally not recommended to screw directly into wood filler for load-bearing or structural purposes.

 With so many household name brands, it is not surprising that Minwax products sit on top of the polyurethane food chain.
 Minwax products are solid and have passed the test of time for decades.